noelcv/whois-query-fe/README.md

 Although the core of the data validation strategy occurs on the server-side, we still implemented client-side validation on Reactive Forms and disable submission when forbidden characters or missing fields are missing.

-Naturally, this doesn't prevent curl / Man-in-the-middle attacks, but for that, we have server-side validation.
+Naturally, this doesn't prevent curl / Man-in-the-middle or XSS attacks by itself, but our production environments count with SSL encryption, and we also besides have server-side validation and CORS Policies.